 Which is a good thing, because our economy is based on many different kinds of businesses and each play a different role in defining an economy.

-Entrepreneurs aren’t all the same, and the companies they lead aren’t either.
-So perhaps a more helpful classification would be to define entrepreneurs by the type of companies they lead and their goals for growth.
+Entrepreneurs and independent business owners—they aren’t all the same, and the companies they lead aren’t either.
+So perhaps a more helpful classification would be to define entrepreneurs by the type of company they lead and their goals for growth.

 Innovation-led enterprises are businesses in which research and development brings forth an innovative product or process.
 The innovation typically involves intellectual property that contributes to a strong competitive advantage in the marketplace and serves as a foundation for a high rate of growth.

 Often formed around life sciences or technology innovations, these enterprises can require significant funding and specialized facilities.
 Owners are willing to give away equity to investors to secure the financial resources they need to grow.
 These businesses may cluster around research institutes and universities as technology is transferred from research labs into the marketplace.

 Second-stage enterprises have survived the startup phase and have owners who are focused on growing and expanding.
 The second-stage firms generally have between 10 to 99 employees and/or $750,000 to $50 million in revenue.

 For these companies, business plans have morphed into strategic marketing plans.
 Finding a location is replaced by funding an expansion.
 Defining a market niche transforms into finding new markets, launching a new product line, exporting or selling to the government.
 And finding a team to launch the business becomes a search to find the experts who can take the business to the next level.

 Main Street companies make up a large segment of our economy, serve communities’ growing populations and define our cultural character.
 You’ll recognize these entrepreneurs among your local dry cleaner, grocery store owner, coffee shop owner, restaurateur, or graphic design boutique.